BEAST: Efficient Tokenization of B-Splines Encoded Action Sequences for Imitation Learning: Experiments

 \subsection{Advantages in Training and Inference Speed}

 Next, we verify the inference and training efficiency of \acrshort{method} to answer \textbf{RQ3}.
 Specifically, we consider the \acrshort{vla} variant \textbf{\acrshort{method}-F} and compare it against several recent \acrshortpl{vla} \cite{kim2024openvla, black2024pi_0, pertsch2025fast}, as well as a standard CNN-based Diffusion Policy\cite{chi2023diffusionpolicy}.
 We measure the inference efficiency on an RTX 4090 GPU.
 As shown in Table ~\ref{tab:inference_efficiency}, \acrshort{method}-F demonstrates clear computational advantages.
 It achieves a throughput of 617.3 Hz (e.g., generates approximately 617 actions per second), which is $2.14\times$ faster than $\pi_0$, $4.72\times$ faster than Diffusion Policy, and $101.4\times$ faster than OpenVLA.
 In addition, BEAST-F achieves the lowest latency at just $19$ milliseconds, where latency refers to the time taken to generate one action chunk.
-These gains are due to the parallel decoding, which enables generating the action sequence in a single forward pass. \definecolor{lightgray204}{RGB}{204,204,204} \definecolor{beast_color}{RGB}{31, 119, 180} \definecolor{octo_color}{RGB}{255, 127, 14} \definecolor{openvla_color}{RGB}{44, 160, 44} \definecolor{dp_color}{RGB}{148, 0, 211} \definecolor{pi0_color}{RGB}{214, 39, 40} \definecolor{rdtb_color}{RGB}{140, 86, 75}
+These gains are due to the parallel decoding, which enables generating the action sequence in a single forward pass.
 We further evaluate the training efficiency by comparing BEAST-F against $\pi_0$ and $\pi_0$-FAST.
 To exclude the bias introduced by the pretraining datasets, we trained all models \textbf{without robot dataset pretraining}.
 We report the success rate on LIBERO-LONG benchmark every 10k training steps in Figure \ref{fig:train_efficiency}. \acrshort{method}-F reaches a approximate $80\%$ success rate at just 20k steps, whereas $\pi_0$ reaches only around $20\%$ at the same point.
 Notably, $\pi_0$-FAST shows no success till 30k steps. $\pi_0$-FAST's poor performance indicates a heavy reliance on robot dataset pretraining, which further underscores the training efficiency of our method.